exoplatform/exo-documentation/docs/Configuration.rst

 In :ref:`people application <People_Directory>`, users are sorted to facilitate the search in the directory.
-It is possible to choose the field on which to make the sort by defining this parameter in :ref:`exo.properties <Configuration.ConfigurationOverview>` file:
+It is possible to choose the field on which to sort by defining this parameter in :ref:`exo.properties <Configuration.ConfigurationOverview>` file:

 ::